The European Fellowship

 *Due to COVID-19, we reserve the right to modify or cancel the program for reasons beyond our control.

-After the Fellowship, our Fellows run impactful Action Projects in their own communities.
+After the month in Amsterdam, our Fellows are tasked with developing impactful Action Projects in their own communities.

 Pan Asian Collective